karpathy/llm.c/README.md

 - C#
   - [llm.cs](https://github.com/azret/llm.cs) by @[azret](https://github.com/azret): a C# port of this project
+  - [Llm.cs](https://github.com/nietras/Llm.cs) by @[nietras](https://github.com/nietras): a C# port of this project with focus on easy to get started on any platform.
+Clone and run ✅

 - CUDA C++
   - [llm.cpp](https://github.com/gevtushenko/llm.c) by @[gevtushenko](https://github.com/gevtushenko): a port of this project using the [CUDA C++ Core Libraries](https://github.com/NVIDIA/cccl)